Reduce your risk of problems related to drinking too much, too often or in risky environments

 Plan a safe way to get home before you even get to your destination.
 You'll be less tempted to make bad choices if you have a good plan.

 Avoid getting drunk in public.
-Stay within the national low-risk alcohol drinking guidelines of 4 drinks for men, 3 drinks for women, on any one occasion.
-Drinking over these limits puts you at risk of making bad choices that may seem fun or funny at the time but may cost you later in terms of your health, relationships, money or the law.
+Low risk is 2 drinks at most on any one occasion.
+Stay at least within moderate risk ceilings of 4 drinks for men, 3 drinks for women.
+Drinking over these limits puts you at risk of making choices that may seem fun at the time but may cost you sooner or later in terms of your health, relationships, money or the law.

 Drink with a buddy in a safe place.
 It may be best to stay at home.